tbretl/ae353-sp25/docs/projects/process.md

 We will be notified automatically that you have resubmitted.

-We will review and grade the revised version of your report in the same way that we reviewed and graded the original version, with two exceptions:
+We will review and grade the revised version of your report in three steps:

 * First, we will check if you satisfied all AIAA Format requirements.
 If we find a mistake, then we will stop reviewing and will not update your grade.
 * Second, we will check if you tried to address all feedback that was given previously.
 If we find a mistake that was pointed out to you on a prior version of your report and see no changes in the new version to address that mistake, then we will stop reviewing and will not update your grade.